stackhpc/openstack-admin-guide/source/working_with_kayobe.rst

    kayobe# source src/kayobe-config/kayobe-env

 If you are using a Kayobe environment, you will instead need to specify which environment to source.
-See the section Kayobe Environments for more details.
+See the section :ref:`Kayobe Environments` for more details.

 .. code-block:: console
    :substitutions: